Cryptolaemus montrouzieri

 Life cycle of Cryptolaemus montrouzieri

-Growers can recognize the different life stages of the predatory beetle Cryptolaemus montrouzieri, the mealybug destroyer, when using this predatory beetle as a pest control agent by observing their unique characteristics at each stage:
+You can recognize the different life stages of the predatory beetle Cryptolaemus montrouzieri, the mealybug destroyer, when using this predatory beetle as a pest control agent by observing their unique characteristics at each stage:

-• Larval Stage: Cryptolaemus montrouzieri larvae are the primary predatory stage.
+• Larval stage: Cryptolaemus montrouzieri larvae are the primary predatory stage.
 They are elongated and have a segmented body with a dark brown or black coloration.
 Larvae have prominent mandibles and actively hunt and feed on mealybug nymphs and adults.